catppuccin/catppuccin/README.md

 ## About

 <div style="text-align: justify">
-Catppuccin is a community-driven mid-tone dark theme that aims to be the middle ground between low and high contrast themes, providing a warm color palette with 16 eye-candy colors that are bright enough to be visible during the day, yet pale enough to be easy on your eyes throughout the night.
-This repository tracks the development of the actual color palette, organization-wide assets, and general TODOs.
+Catppuccin is a community-driven pastel theme that aims to be the middle ground between low and high contrast themes, providing a warm color palette with 16 eye-candy colors that are bright enough to be visible during the day, yet pale enough to be easy on your eyes throughout the night.
+This repository tracks the development of the actual color palette, organization-wide assets, resources and code samples for maintainers/developers.
 </div>

 ## 🎨 Palette